Our goal is to share information and products that are truly helpful to renters.

 What is a down payment?

 These circumstances are pretty rare, though, and most of us will need a down payment of some kind.
-Plus, it’s good for all parties.
-It shows the bank that you have the financial acumen to save up the money in the first place, and gives them confidence to lend you the money in the first place.
-And it’s good for you, too.
-If you put down, say, 10% of the value of the house up front, then you won’t have to borrow that amount and pay interest on it, so it’ll save you money, too.
+It shows the bank that you have the financial discipline to save up the money in the first place, and that gives them confidence in lending to you.

 Why do banks want down payments?